 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/the-governments-guarantee-for-eu-funded-programmes-if-theres-no-brexit-deal/the-governments-guarantee-for-eu-funded-programmes-if-theres-no-brexit-deal

-The purpose of this notice is to provide an overview of the scope of the government’s guarantee for EU-funded programmes and to link external stakeholders to the parts of government responsible for overseeing the application of the guarantee for specific programmes.
+The purpose of this notice is to provide an overview of the scope of the government’s guarantee for EU-funded programmes.

 Until our departure from the EU, we remain a Member State, with all the rights and obligations that entails.
 This means that the UK will continue to participate in all EU programmes while we remain a member of the EU.

 The government is working to agree a deal which works for the whole of the UK and an important part of this process is giving certainty to businesses and citizens.
 Under the Withdrawal Agreement negotiated with the EU, the UK will continue to participate in the programmes financed by the current EU Budget until their closure.
 This means that all EU funded programmes will be fully funded under the current 2014-2020 Multiannual Financial Framework.
 Leaving the EU with a deal remains the government’s top priority.

 In the event that the UK leaves the EU without a deal, the UK will leave the EU Budget, meaning UK organisations would no longer receive future funding for projects under EU programmes, such as the European Regional Development Fund and Horizon 2020, without further action.

 However, the Chancellor announced in August and October 2016 that the government will guarantee EU projects agreed before we leave the EU, to provide more certainty for UK organisations over the course of Brexit.